jreed26/GameDevelopment/README.md

  - My experience with Game Development came in the form of an assignment during a course centered around Software Engineering.
 The assignment was a group-style project that was designed to take place incrementally over the course of the entire semester.
 The coursework breakdown was implemented by way of 3 separate sprints, lasting 2 weeks each.
 At the end of each sprint we had to complete a sprint retrospective.
+Unfortunately, my group did not contribute nearly as much as they likely should have, and as such i have removed their lines of code.
+The only reason i feel the need to mention that is to illustrate that all code presented in this repository is written by myself alone.
 The retrospective evaluated 4 main categories:

 	- Deliverables Completed during the sprint.
 	- A personal evaluation on the progress made (or didn’t make)